Southern Sustainable Agriculture Working Group

 The Southern Sustainable Agriculture Working Group (Southern SAWG) is seeking to hire an entrepreneurial, visionary leader and fundraiser to serve as Executive Director.
 The Executive Director will be responsible for leading the organization in its work of empowering and inspiring farmers, individuals, and communities throughout the South to create a sustainable agriculture and food system.

-Southern SAWG has been a lead organization in the Southern region, working for the past 27 years to foster a more sustainable food and agriculture system throughout its member states – one that yields dignity and economic viability for farmers and farm workers, and provides safe and secure food for all, produced in harmony with nature.
+Southern SAWG has been a lead organization in the Southern region, working for the past 27 years to foster a more sustainable food and agriculture system throughout its member states – one that creates an agricultural system that is ecologically healthy, economically viable, equitable, and humane.

 Whereas the position is seen as remote, residence in one of our member states is required.
 Due to our large geographical coverage, the staff and contractors of Southern SAWG operate out of their home offices.